ArronBeale/CI_PP5_tee_time/README.md

 ### Shop
 - Allows the user to view the listed products in the shop.
+- User stories covered: 10

 <details><summary>See feature image</summary>